A guide to air source heat pumps: what are they and how do they work?

 Other ways to cut energy costs

-Installing an air source heat pump can make a big difference to your carbon footprint, but they can also be expensive – so you might want to find other ways to save on your energy bills.
+Installing an air source heat pump can make a big difference to your carbon footprint – but they can be expensive.
+So you might want to find other ways to save on your energy bills.

 - Turn appliances off at the wall – don’t leave them on standby

 - Use energy-saving light bulbs and other energy-saving devices

 - Insulate your hot water tank – you could save around £35 a year